 Discussions about HOUSE began in 2008 with a view to introducing a curated, dynamic contemporary visual arts strand to complement the annual Brighton Festival season.

-Originally a partner event to the Artists Open Houses, then a visual arts partner to the May Brighton Festival, HOUSE is now a stand alone October Biennial providing a unique showcase and commissioning opportunity for the work of national and international artists, as well as those from the South East region.
+Originally a partner event to the Artists Open Houses, then a visual arts partner to the May Brighton Festival, HOUSE has developed its role as a Biennial, providing a unique showcase and commissioning opportunity for the work of national and international artists, as well as those from the South East region.

 “A starting point for HOUSE was the lack of dedicated spaces for the presentation of new works of contemporary art in Brighton, and the consequent limited opportunities local audiences had to view work by internationally regarded artists.

 “Using domestic locations and other small art spaces we wanted to address this issue as well as to provide new commissioning and exhibiting opportunities for emerging regional artists.
 Whereas Artists Open Houses is an inclusive open to all festival, HOUSE was designed to bring a curatorial vision and focus to the visual arts in the city during the May festival.”

 This dynamic new event would be programmed and curated, offering a major commissioning opportunity to an internationally respected Invited Artist as well as featuring several thematically responsive commissioned projects, agreed by panel selection.
 And so HOUSE was conceived.